Why I Don't Care About Healing The World

 On the other hand, she desired so passionately to help create change.
 She struggles with the questions of not only how, but where to begin.
 She has grown frustrated with the seeming impossibility of it all.

 When viewed from this broad lens, the world is a giant, complicated place.
 Filled with people who are angry, entitled, desperate, stubborn, or even dangerous.
 Creating large scale change is a monumental task.
-Maybe even impossible, right?
+Maybe even impossible.
+So why even bother, right?

 My Dad was sitting one morning at a local diner with a dear friend who was feeling exactly the same grim frustration about the state of our world and the people in it.
-Between forkfuls of omelette, he worked himself into quite a good rant about how "People are too much this" or "People are not enough that".
+Between forkfuls of omelet, this friend worked himself into quite a good rant about how "People are too much this" or "People are not enough that".

-Dad listened patiently, saying nothing.
-When his friend finally concluded with a "world on his shoulders" sigh, Dad paused.
-Then, in a quiet voice, he said "Take a look around you."
+Dad, listening patiently, said nothing.
+When his friend finally concluded with a "world on his shoulders" sigh, Dad considered thoughtfully.
+Then, in a gentle voice, he suggested, "Take a look around you."